French Nice city mayor removes Israeli flags from town hall on court orders

 The court ruled that the display of the flag cannot be viewed solely as a “symbol of support for Israeli hostages held by Hamas” but also as “support for the Israeli state and thus as an expression of political opinion.”

-Following the ruling, Christian Estrosi, mayor of Nice, the second-largest French city on the Mediterranean coast, removed the flags he had been flying since the Hamas attacks in Israel on Oct.
-7, 2023, according to French daily Le Figaro.
+Following the ruling, Christian Estrosi, mayor of Nice, the second-largest French city on the Mediterranean coast, removed the flags he had been flying since 7 Oct.
+2023, according to French daily Le Figaro.